Elevated Cortisol Levels in Dogs: Understanding and Managing

 Has your dog been drinking their water more quickly than usual even with extra refills?
 Or maybe your housetrained pooch had an accident or been requesting extra night time potty breaks?
 Perhaps you’ve also noticed your pup devouring every meal with even more than their typical enthusiasm.
-All of these indicators may be clinical signs pointing to the possibility of Cushing's syndrome in your dog.
+All of these indicators may be clinical signs pointing to the possibility of elevated cortisol levels in your dog.

-Cushing's Disease, scientifically called hyperadrenocorticism, usually happens in middle aged or senior dogs when their bodies create too much of the stress hormone cortisol.
+Elevated cortisol levels usually occur in middle aged or senior dogs.
 Cortisol is a very useful and necessary hormone that helps with stress response, metabolism, and many other important bodily functions.
-However, excess cortisol impairs the immune system and often leads to infection, inflammation, and other health maladies like cushing’s disease.
+However, excess cortisol can impair the immune system and often leads to serious health issues.

-Most cases of dog cushing's disease happen because of tumor development in either the pituitary or adrenal gland.
+Most cases of elevated cortisol levels in dogs happen because of tumor development in either the pituitary or adrenal gland.
 A gland tumor in either one of these locations stimulates the adrenal glands, and generates excess cortisol production

-Instead of being caused by pituitary tumors, adrenal dependent cushing is the result of adrenal tumors.
+Instead of being caused by pituitary tumors, adrenal-dependent elevated cortisol levels are the result of adrenal tumors.
 An adrenal gland tumor would be located in one of the adrenal glands above each kidney and may affect production of an array of hormones regulating an array of essential functions.
-Around 15% of cushing disease occurrences in dogs are this adrenal variety.
+Around 15% of elevated cortisol level occurrences in dogs are this adrenal variety.

-The final type of cushing disease is called iatrogenic cushing syndrome occurs as the direct result of a dog taking steroids for an extended time period.
-Although originally prescribed by a veterinarian for legitimate medical treatment, prolonged use of these steroids also elevates cortisol levels above the healthy range, leading to cushing's disease.
-Because this type of Cushin’s syndrome is resolved with cessation of steroid medication, we will not be further exploring it's diagnosis or treatment.
+The final type occurs as the direct result of a dog taking steroids for an extended time period.
+Although originally prescribed by a veterinarian, prolonged use of these steroids also elevates cortisol levels above the healthy range, leading to serious issues.
+Because this type of elevated cortisol levels is resolved with cessation of steroid medication, we will not be further exploring this type.

-While a direct link has not been scientifically proven, the risk of cushing s disease may be influenced by genetic factors and breed differences.
-Breeds prone to developing cushing s disease include:
+While a direct link has not been scientifically proven, the risk of elevated cortisol levels may be influenced by genetic factors and breed differences.
+Breeds prone to developing this issue include:

 - German Shepherds